facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/controls/placepicker-ui-control.md

 ## Using the PlacePicker Control

 In this tutorial, you will add a [PlacePicker](/docs/reference/client/Client.Controls.PlacePicker.html) control to an application that adds the capability for selecting places that are nearby.
-This tutorial builds on top of the LoginButton control tutorial </docs/windows/controls/login-ui-control/>, which you need to complete before proceeding; in particular, you should have already added the **Facebook.Client NuGet** to your project as well as inserted and configured a [LoginButton](file:///D:\docs\reference\client\Client.Controls.LoginButton.html) in your page.
+This tutorial builds on top of the [LoginButton control tutorial](/docs/windows/controls/login-ui-control/), which you need to complete before proceeding; in particular, you should have already added the **Facebook.Client NuGet** to your project as well as inserted and configured a [LoginButton](/docs/reference/client/Client.Controls.LoginButton.html) in your page.

 1. Open the **MainPage.xaml** page of the application that you created for the [LoginButton control tutorial](/docs/windows/controls/login-ui-control/).
 Alternatively, you can start with the result of the [ProfilePicture control tutorial](/docs/windows/controls/profilepicture-ui-control/), which also adds a [ProfilePicture](/docs/reference/client/Client.Controls.ProfilePicture.html) control to the page.